GeorgeXCV/CS-Notes/grokking-algorithms.md

 •  If your problem involves a set (like a set of radio stations) and it’s hard to solve, it might be NP-complete.
 •  Can you restate your problem as the set-covering problem or the traveling-salesperson problem?
 Then your problem is deinitely  NP-complete.

+## Map
+The map function is simple: it takes an array and applies the same function to each item in the array.

+## Reduce
+The idea is that you “reduce” a whole list of items down to one item.
+With map, you go from one array to another.
+With reduce, you transform an array to a single item.

 # Data Structures

 ## Arrays